 There's also a discovery effect.
 When agents are priced per run, buyers are willing to try more of them.
 Trying an agent for $0.30 is a no-brainer; subscribing for $19 a month is a commitment.
 The marketplace catalogue gets explored, builders get discovered, and the long tail actually monetises.
 Where you publish your agent matters partly because of this discovery dynamic.

-The builder picks a run price in credits when publishing the agent.
+The builder picks a run price when publishing the agent.
 Gravity recommends a band based on the agent class and average token spend, but the builder has final say.
-Once set, the price is what every buyer pays, and Gravity handles billing, fraud, refunds, and the underlying LLM and infra bill.
+Once set, the price is what every run draws from the buyer's plan, and Gravity handles billing, fraud, refunds, and the underlying LLM and infra bill.
 The builder never sees a Stripe webhook or an OpenAI invoice.

-[UNIQUE INSIGHT] The credit abstraction matters more than people think.
-When buyers see "50 credits," they don't mentally compare it to a Netflix subscription.
-They compare it to other agents on the marketplace.
-This kills the SaaS framing entirely and lets builders price closer to the actual value delivered without anchoring to monthly bundles.
+The plan abstraction matters more than people think.
+When buyers see a run price measured in cents of included usage rather than a separate invoice, they compare agents to other agents on the platform, not to another SaaS subscription.
+That lets builders price closer to the actual value delivered instead of anchoring to a seat price.

 Capsule.
-On Gravity, builders earn 20% of gross revenue per run as pure profit.
-Gravity's 80% covers approximately 30% execution cost (LLM, tools, infra) and 50% platform (CAC, support, fraud, payments, evals).
-Creator referral, if present, takes 10% from both sides: 5% from builder, 5% from Gravity.
-Source: Gravity marketplace economics, May 2026.
+On Gravity, builders earn a fixed share of gross revenue per run as pure profit.
+Gravity's own share carries the execution cost (LLM, tools, infra) and the platform overhead (CAC, support, fraud, payments, evals).
+Creator referral, if present, is funded jointly from the builder and Gravity sides.
+Source: Gravity platform economics, May 2026.

 This is the line builders should anchor on.
-Twenty percent of gross is pure profit.
+The builder share of gross is pure profit.
 There is no infrastructure capex to recover, no Stripe fee to subtract, no inference bill at month-end.
-The builder ships an agent, buyers run it, the 20% lands in payouts twice a month.
+The builder ships an agent, buyers run it, the share lands in payouts twice a month.

-Why 20%?
+Why a platform share that large?
 Because the cost side of agent operation is genuinely heavy.
 LLM inference alone can be 20-30% of gross at typical price points.
-Once you add infra, payments, fraud, evals, support, refunds, marketplace SEO, and platform engineering, the 80% disappears fast.
+Once you add infra, payments, fraud, evals, support, refunds, catalogue SEO, and platform engineering, the platform share disappears fast.
 Gravity bears that risk so builders don't have to.
-[PERSONAL EXPERIENCE] When I built agents on my own infra before launching Gravity, I would routinely lose 15-25% of revenue to surprise inference spikes from a single bad prompt.
+When I built agents on my own infra before launching Gravity, I would routinely lose 15-25% of revenue to surprise inference spikes from a single bad prompt.
 Builders on Gravity simply do not experience that volatility.

-When a creator brings the buyer (a referral), the split shifts: builder 15%, creator 10% (split 5+5), Gravity 75%.
-The builder gives up 5 points to acquire a buyer they would not have reached.
+When a creator brings the buyer (a referral), the referral share is funded jointly from the builder and Gravity sides.
+The builder gives up a small slice to acquire a buyer they would not have reached.
 Most builders find this trade obvious.
 Monetisation strategy often comes down to which creators you partner with.

 When an agent becomes unit-economic for a builder

 Capsule.
-An AI agent becomes unit-economic for a builder when total expected lifetime runs times price per run times 20% exceeds build hours times the builder's hourly rate.
-A 10-hour build at a $50/hr opportunity cost requires roughly 2,500 runs at $1 to break even.
+An AI agent becomes unit-economic for a builder when total expected lifetime runs times the builder's take per run exceeds build hours times the builder's hourly rate.
+A 10-hour build at a $50/hr opportunity cost needs the take from a few thousand runs to cover the $500 of build time.
 Internal Gravity back-of-envelope.

 Here's the formula in one line:

-Build hours × hourly rate < Lifetime runs × price per run × 0.20
+Build hours × hourly rate < Lifetime runs × builder take per run

 Rearrange and you get the lifetime run threshold to break even:

 Plug in numbers.
 A 15-hour build at $60 per hour costs $900 in opportunity cost.
-At a $0.50 run price, the builder takes $0.10 per run.
-Break-even is 9,000 lifetime runs.
+If the builder's take is $0.10 per run, break-even is 9,000 lifetime runs.
 Across 24 months that's 12.5 runs per day.
 A useful niche agent will clear this.
 A vanity agent will not.

 Break-even math for 5 agent classes